tenancy/docs/docs/hyn/5.2/installation.md

 php artisan migrate --database=system
 ```

-> Change system to your system connection name.
+> Change `system` to your system connection name.
+It might be easier